Wilder vs Fury II

 Will there be another rematch?
 Probably not.
 The unified titles, held by the 30-year-old British boxer Anthony Joshua, might be a more attractive goal.

-On the other, in a Good Morning Britain interview Fury’s father felts that his son had achieved all that he dreamt of and expressed his wish that Tyson would retire unbeaten.
+On the other, in a Good Morning Britain interview Fury’s father felt that his son had achieved all that he had dreamt of and expressed his wish that Tyson would retire unbeaten.